Getting Ready For Your Teach English In Mexico Latino Adventure

 - Visa fees are applicable when you submit your form and also when you pick up your visa.

 - The visa permits you to stay and work in Mexico for one year.
 But it can be renewed three times.
 After three renewals, you can apply for a residency permit.

 What is the Salary Range for an English Teacher in Mexico?

 Just as there is a range of opportunities for English teaching jobs in Mexico, the work conditions also vary enormously.
-If you are working in a private school, you would start your school day by 8 am.
+If you are working in a private school, you will start your school day by 8 am.
 Most schools also have an extra hour or two for extracurricular activities.

 Salaries vary widely depending on the institute and your qualifications.
-If you do not have a bachelor’s degree, you are likely to fall in the lower end of the pay scale.
+If you do not have a bachelor’s degree, you will likely fall in the lower end of the pay scale.
 Salaries for teachers with a TEFL certificate but without a bachelor’s degree will be around $300-$500.
 If you have a bachelor’s degree, you can earn $1000-$1200.

 Teaching in Mexico is not lucrative.
 If you are careful about expenses, you may have some savings at the end of your stint.
 However, what is guaranteed is that you will have a great time exploring the country, its culture, food and people.

 Living It Up In Mexico